Free Family Experiences

-Whether you’re in school, looking for a career, or just plain curious, join the Brandywine Zoo and a number of fascinating professionals for a mini-lecture series focusing on careers working with animals.
-Speakers will discuss their career paths, what they do for their jobs, and hold a Q & A session after each presentation.
+The Brandywine Zoo and a number of fascinating professionals held two mini-lecture series focusing on careers working with animals.
+Speakers discussed their career paths, what they do for their jobs, and held a Q & A session after each presentation.

 Each session featured three speakers.
 Recordings of each session are available for purchase.

 Fee: $8, $20 for 3 sessions.